Table of Contents

 Did you visit Hanoi and had live snake too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery live snake in HanoiCheck the gallery for more photos taken during this trip.
+Gallery live snake in HanoiClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.

 Video live snake in Hanoi